 (approved by the Board of Directors, May 2007)

 In April 1977, a group of photographers led by Howard Greenberg and Michael Feinberg, encouraged by an artist community not interested in exhibiting or supporting the work of photographers, formed the Center for Photography at Woodstock (then called the Catskill Center for Photography).
 Nestled within the rural environs of Woodstock, home to one of the nation’s longest-running artist colonies and occupying a space that once housed Bob Dylan in the late 60s, they began with an exhibition of works by Walker Evans and Russell Lee and a series of workshops.
-Almost forty years later that vision has grown into one of the most active and vibrant not-for-profit artist-centered spaces in the country.
+Forty years later that vision has grown into one of the most active and vibrant not-for-profit artist-centered spaces in the country.

 Today, CPW serves as a bridge connecting artists working in photography and related media to offerings in which creation, discovery, and education are made possible.
 With a small staff and a constantly rotating army of interns, CPW is continuously striving to meet the needs of emerging voices, always building upon its roster of offerings to identify new methods of support by providing access to professional resources including traditional and digital workspace, a library of over 1,400 monographs, exhibition catalogs, and publications, public lectures, community, and more.

 Through the Woodstock Photography Workshop and Lecture series, CPW and its amazing roster of instructors who have included the likes of Sam Abell, Ruth Bernhard, Elinor Carucci, Keith Carter, Robert Glenn Ketchum, Sally Mann, Mary Ellen Mark, Richard Misrach, Arnold Newman, Platon, and so many more, covers topics ranging the entire span of photographic practice from antiquarian to cutting-edge digital practices.